orhun/personal-blog/content/automated-rust-releases.md

 **Q**: What if I want to run/test `release-plz` locally though?

 **A**: You can if you want!
-The release PR is just the output of `release-plz update` command so you can run it locally and see what is changed in terms of changelog etc. Also, if you want to create a PR from the command-line you can simply run `release-plz release`!
+The release PR is just the output of `release-plz update` command so you can run it locally and see what is changed in terms of changelog etc. Also, if you want to create a PR from the command-line you can simply run `release-plz release-pr`!

 ---